NguyenNgocVietThinh/kaizzz2001/README.md

 - 👀 I’m interested in creating pretty webpage with some animation
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate with everyone to get more exprerience and knowledge
-- 📫 Reach me avia email nguyenngocvietthinh@gmail.com
+- 📫 Reach me via email nguyenngocvietthinh@gmail.com

 Number of my demos